grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 SVG files are two-dimensional vector graphics, that can be both static and dynamic.
 This plugin allows your to easily use them on your site.

+== Description ==

+SVG files are two-dimensional vector graphics, that can be both static and dynamic.
+This plugin allows you to easily use them on your site.

+The main project page is located here: [http://sterlinghamilton.com/projects/scalable-vector-graphics-svg/](http://sterlinghamilton.com/projects/scalable-vector-graphics-svg/ "Scalable Vector Graphics (SVG) | Sterling Hamilton")

 == Installation ==

 1. Upload `scalable-vector-graphics.php` to the `/wp-content/plugins/` directory